 Custom chart sizes width and height can be defined between 5.0 inches and 39.37 inches.

 The chart size will also be limited to the largest media that the printer or press can handle.

-5 Select a media or substrate source.

-6 Specify the customer name and contact information.
+- 5 Select a media or substrate source. - 6 To print the measured ΔE value on the color swatch book, select the Show Measured ΔE 2000 value check box. - 7 Specify the customer name and contact information.